 The Federal Trade Commission (FTC) has advice on how to avoid pandemic-related scams.

 Delivery of Vaccine/Number of Vaccinations Given

-IDPH reported Friday 3,125,425 vaccines have been administered as of midnight, including 336,911 for LTCFs.
-The 7-day rolling average of vaccines given daily is 83,115 doses.
-On Thursday, a record 131,882 doses were administered in Illinois.
+According to IDPH statistics posted Thursday, a total of 9,646,432 vaccines were administered as of midnight.
+The 7-day rolling average of vaccines given daily is 70,063 doses.
+On Wednesday, 99,599 doses were given in Illinois.

 Deaths at Long-Term Care Facilities

-However there are indications that vaccinations have started to make a difference.
-Since the beginning of the pandemic last year, 9,894 residents of LTCFs died from COVID-19, according to IDPH statistics posted Friday.
-That's an increase of 37 from the previous week.
-The total number of cases at LTCFs as of Friday was 75,170, up 86 from the week before.
+Vaccinations have made a huge difference in lowering the death toll at hard-hit nursing homes.
+Since the beginning of the pandemic, 10,402 residents of LTCFs have died from COVID-19, according to IDPH statistics posted Friday.
+The total number of cases at LTCFs as of Friday was 78,141.

 The testing center at the Arlington racetrack, 2000 W. Euclid Avenue in Arlington Heights, is open from 8 a.m. until 4 p.m., while daily supplies last.
 IDPH has a list of testing sites.